tri-cods/github-pages/sections/06-customize.md

 ## Adding a Stylesheet

-While HTML provides the core structure of most web pages, the style (including color, size, font, shape, and how the look changes on different screen sizes) is governed by another language called **CSS** or Cascading Style Sheets.[^1] When I added the style attribute above, I was writing CSS directly into the HTML element, but it usually exists in a separate file called a stylesheet.
+While HTML provides the core structure of most web pages, the style (including color, size, font, shape, and how the look changes on different screen sizes) is governed by another language called **CSS** or Cascading Style Sheets.
+When I added the style attribute above, I was writing CSS directly into the HTML element, but it usually exists in a separate file called a stylesheet.
 Creating a custom stylesheet is the best way to control your color scheme, fonts, layouts, and a variety of other features.
 The easiest way to do this depends on the details of the theme you are using.
 Fortunately, the theme we are using (Cayman) offers [simplified instructions for adding your own CSS stylesheet](https://github.com/pages-themes/cayman/tree/master?tab=readme-ov-file#stylesheet).

 - From the main page of your repository, use the `+` button to "Create a new file".